 - UU Partner Church Council: http://www.uupcc.org/, supporting Unitarian Universalists around the world.
 Congregations may contribute funding to support partner churches in Khasi Hills, India, the Philippines, and Transylvania.

 - The Living Tradition Fund: http://www.uua.org/giving/ provides scholarships and financial assistance to ministers and seminarians.

 - Church of the Larger Fellowship: http://clf.uua.org/, our virtual congregation, linking UUs around the world through publications, audio, and religious education programs.
 To contribute to CLF: http://clf.uua.org/giving/

 - UU Service Committee: http://www.uusc.org/, this is the organization that sponsors the “Guest at Your Table” program of individual giving.
 The UU Service Committee has a number of other service projects to support.

 - The Sienna Project: Building Schools in Guatemala.
 This non-profit organization is a living memorial to Sienna Lavanhar.
 The Sienna Project is connected to the Religious Education Program of the Unitarian Society of Ridgewood, New Jersey.
 For more information: www.siennaproject.com or email: firstname.lastname@example.org

-- District Chalice Lighters—Check the UUA website to find the district your congregation is part of to sign up as one of their Chalice Lighters.
-These are smaller donations made three or four times a year in support of congregations in your district.
+- Chalice Lighters—Check the UUA website to find the district your congregation is part of to sign up as one of your region’s Chalice Lighters.
+These are smaller donations made three or four times a year in support of congregations in your district/region.